WrestleMania 22: Storylines

 The main feud heading into WrestleMania on the Raw brand was between John Cena and Triple H over the WWE Championship.
 After failing to win the Royal Rumble match, Triple H participated in the 2006 Road to WrestleMania Tournament, where the winner would become the number-one contender to the WWE Championship at WrestleMania.
-In the final match of the tournament, held on the February 20 edition of Raw, Triple H faced Rob Van Dam and Big Show in a Triple Threat match.
+In the final match of the tournament, held on the February 20 episode of Raw, Triple H faced Rob Van Dam and Big Show in a triple threat match.
 Triple H won the match after pinning Van Dam following a Pedigree.

 The Road to WrestleMania tournament to determine the number one contender for the WWE Championship match at WrestleMania 22 was held between February 6 and February 20, 2006.
 The tournament brackets were: